GfSE/SAF-Specification/stereotypes.md

 ## SAF_SOV02d_View
 ### Documentation

-The SAF Operational Capability Diagram is a block definition diagram (BDD) featuring Operational Capabiliies and their composition, specialization and dependency relationships.
 ## SAF_SOV03a_View
 ### Documentation

 The SAF Operational Process Diagram is a activity diagram showing the ordered execution of Operational Process Activities.
 Operational Process Activities may be linked in terms of control flow and/or data flow visualizing Operational Exchange needed.
-Note:
-Operational Process Activities are assigned to Operational Roles and therefore in a more general manner to the Operational Performers. realizes Viewpoint [Operational Process Viewpoint](viewpoints/Operational-Process-Viewpoint.md)
+Note: Operational Process Activities are assigned to Operational Roles and therefore in a more general manner to the Operational Performers. realizes Viewpoint [Operational Process Viewpoint](viewpoints/Operational-Process-Viewpoint.md)
 ## SAF_SOV04a_View
 ### Documentation

-The SAF Operational Interaction Diagram is a Sequence Diagram.
-It is a refinement of an Operational Story.
+The SAF Operational Interaction Diagram defines a Sequence Diagram.
+It represents a refinement of an Operational Story.
-It contains lifelines typed by roles from the Operational Context and messages representing the sequence of interactions between the roles of an Operational Context. realizes Viewpoint [Operational Interaction Viewpoint](viewpoints/Operational-Interaction-Viewpoint.md)
+It features life lines typed by roles from the Operational Context and messages representing the sequence of interactions between the roles of the addressed Operational Context. realizes Viewpoint [Operational Interaction Viewpoint](viewpoints/Operational-Interaction-Viewpoint.md)
 ## SAF_SOV06a_View
 ### Documentation

-The SAF Stakeholder Requirement Diagram is a Table containing Stakeholder Requirements. realizes Viewpoint [Stakeholder Requirement Viewpoint](viewpoints/Stakeholder-Requirement-Viewpoint.md)
+The SAF Stakeholder Requirements Diagram is a Table containing Stakeholder Requirements.
+It provides a constructs to represent text-based requirements. realizes Viewpoint [Stakeholder Requirement Viewpoint](viewpoints/Stakeholder-Requirement-Viewpoint.md)
 ## SAF_SOV08a_View
 ### Documentation